ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 Tiered scheme means that every unit charge is calculated with its own tier price.

-With tiered pricing, once you fill up a *tier* you move to the next tier and start charging a different price.
+With tiered scheme, once you fill up a *tier* you move to the next tier and units are charged at a different price (usually lower).

-Tiered pricing is different from volume pricing because tiered pricing defines a price per unit within a range, while volume pricing defines a price for all units within a range.

-Example pricing:
+Example:

 * From 1 to 9 users: €5/user
 * From 10 users: €3/user

-Quantity bought 15 users, total amount: 9 x € 5,00 + 6 x € 3,00 = € 63,00
+If customer chooses 15 users, the total amount will be:
+9 x € 5,00 + 6 x € 3,00 = € 63,00

 ### Volume scheme

-Volume scheme means that all units charge is calculated based on total count in the related tier.

-Therefore, as soon as you hit a particular number, all units will cost the lower price.
+Volume scheme means that all units charge is calculated based on total count in the related tier: as soon as you reach a specific quantity, all units will cost the lower price.

-Tiered pricing is different from volume pricing because tiered pricing defines a price per unit within a range, while volume pricing defines a price for all units within a range.

 Example:

 * From 1 to 9 users: €5/user
 * From 10 users: €3/user

-Quantity bought 15 users, total amount: 15 units * € 3,00 = € 45,00
+If customer chooses 15 users, the total amount will be:
+15 units * € 3,00 = € 45,00

 ### Stairstep scheme